mtoensing/Better-Navigation-Block-Styles/readme.txt

 == Frequently Asked Questions ==

-= Does this plugin work with all themes? =
+= Does this plugin work with all block themes? =

 This plugin is designed to work with themes that utilize the default WordPress block-based navigation menu.
 Compatibility with other themes may vary.